Blog

 • Multi-cloud visibility is the first problem to solve since you can't manage what you can't see

-• Policy consistency across clouds requires either built-in frameworks or significant Rego investment
+• Policy consistency across clouds requires either built-in frameworks or significant policy investment

 • AI-powered cross-cloud translation is becoming practical for standard infrastructure patterns